porjesuraj/Learning-Data-Structure/notes/ADS.md

 10. Recent files function

 ## .
 Expression
-1. A statement which contians variable .constant and operator is called Expression
+1. A statement which contians variable ,constant and operator is called Expression
 2. Forms of Expression
 + 1. Infix E
    * operator in between operand